-Your résumé must not exceed two pages.
-Do not submit a narrative biographical statement instead of a résumé.
+You must submit a CV or résumé.
+The document must not exceed two pages.
+Do not submit a biographical statement instead of a CV or résumé.
 Include the following information:

-- current and past positions - education: list degrees, dates awarded, and titles of theses or dissertations - awards and honors: include dates.
+- name - current and past positions - education: list degrees, dates awarded, and titles of theses or dissertations - awards and honors: include dates.
 If you have received prior support from NEH or JUSFC, indicate the dates of these awards and the products that resulted from them. - publications: include full citations for publications and presentations - other relevant professional activities and accomplishments - level of competence in any relevant foreign languages, including Japanese